 What We Do

-Founded in 1992, Wayne Hall is a safe house for women with children who are homeless or living in poverty.
-Located in historic Germantown, Wayne Hall provides a one-year Biblical discipleship program focused on instructing mothers on how to restructure their lives according to the Word of God and supplying them with the best tools to live a renewed life.
+Founded in 1992, Wayne Hall is a transitional housing program for women with children who are homeless or living in poverty.
+Located in historic Germantown, Wayne Hall provides a supportive environment to ensure that women are able to flourish, repair their lives, and ready themselves for their next step forward.
+This program supplying them with the best tools to live a renewed life through faith, safe housing, financial empowerment, and compassionate care.

-Residents participate in evening Bible classes in parenting, life skills, finance, discipleship, and etiquette.
-They also receive Biblical case management, health and nutrition consultation, guidance with educational and trade school pursuits, employment assistance, permanent housing aide, and alumni support after graduation.
+Residents participate in evening faith-based classes in parenting, life skills, finance, discipleship.
+They also receive Biblical case management, health and nutrition consultation, guidance with educational and trade school pursuits, employment assistance, permanent housing aide, and alumni support .

 Volunteer opportunities for groups with Sunday Breakfast Rescue Mission take place at our Center City and Germantown locations.